 Common Color Matching Values

 Designers have used color values in web development or the printing industry for many years, but they haven't been commonly used in the paint color industry.
 This process has evolved over the years.
 Now, you can determine the exact values for your colors by taking your samples to a paint shop.
 Typically, they can determine the color based on formulaic values.
 Here are the most common values:

-- RGB (which has values between 0-255 for red, green and blue)
+- RGB (uses values from 0 to 255 for red, green, and blue)

-- CMYK (values between 0-255 for cyan, magenta, yellow and black)
+- CMYK (uses values from 0 to 255 for cyan, magenta, yellow, and black)

 - HSB (stands for Hue, Saturation, and Brightness)

 Several websites can convert RGB, CMYK, HEX, and other print-style color formats into paint colors (or, in some cases, pre-determined paint colors for certain manufacturers).
 One of these utilities is the EasyRGB Color Calculator.
 Merely choose the format you wish to use, enter the values, plus the expected light source for the area where you will apply the paint.
 You'll see a color swatch with links to color harmonies and commercial tints for various paint manufacturers.